-Figure 4-4: Current and Target System Efficiencies - Phosphor Converting LED
+Figure 4-4: Current and Target Luminaire Efficiencies - Phosphor Converting LED

-(The "Target" assumes a CCT of 4100K and CRI of 80; Current CCT: 5-6000K, CRI: 75) Source: NGLIA LED Technical Committee
+(The target assumes a CCT of 4100K and CRI of 80; Current CCT: 4100-6500K, CRI: 75) Source: NGLIA LED Technical Committee, Fall 2006

-In the above figure, component 1, the driver, has an efficiency of 85% for 2005 products (with available switching techniques).
+In the above figure, Component 1, the driver, has an efficiency of 85% for 2006 products (with available switching techniques).
 The ultimate target for this component is to improve the efficiency to greater than 90%.
-In comparison, other components of the system have more room for efficiency improvements.
-For example, the extraction efficiency of the LED chip is currently only 50%.
+In comparison, other components of the luminaire have more room for efficiency improvements.
+For example, the extraction efficiency of the LED chip is currently only 70%.
 The ultimate goal is to raise the extraction efficiency of the mounted, encapsulated chip to 90%.

-The areas with the greatest headroom for improvement are the internal quantum efficiency (2a) and extraction efficiency (2b) of the LED chip, and the fixture and optics (3).
-Currently, the phosphor-converting LED luminaire/system is approximately 8% efficient at converting electrical energy into visible white-light.
-If all targets are reached, the LED device (lamp) would have an efficiency of 56%, with a system efficiency of 45%.
-Similarly to the color-mixing device, the electrical luminous efficacy (in $lm/W_e$ ) of the phosphor converting LED device can be calculated by multiplying the wall plug efficiency ( $W_o/W_e$ ) by the optical luminous efficacy (useful light out (lm) /optical power in ( $W_o$ )) of a phosphor.
-Similar to color-mixing LEDs, a practical target for a phosphor-converting LED lamp about 160 $lm/W_e$ .
+The areas with the greatest headroom for improvement are the internal quantum efficiency (2b) and extraction efficiency (2c) of the LED chip, and the fixture and optics (3).
+Currently, the phosphor-converting LED luminaire is approximately 11% efficient at converting electrical energy into visible white-light.
+If all targets are reached, the LED device (lamp) would have an efficiency of 50%, with a luminaire efficiency of 41%.
+Similarly to the color-mixing device, the electrical luminous efficacy (in lm/W_e) of the phosphor converting LED device can be calculated by multiplying the wall plug efficiency (W_o/W_e) by the optical luminous efficacy (useful light out (lm) divided by the optical power in (W_o)) of a phosphor.
+Similar to color-mixing LEDs, a practical target for a phosphor-converting LED luminaire is about 147 lm/W_e.
 Improving the phosphor efficiency and temperature performance could improve the efficacy even more.